Health facilities at Teesside University

 - providing a high standard of cross-infection control

 - assisting with taking and processing dental radiographs

 - recording assessments spoken by the dental team

 - assisting the dental team throughout all aspects of dentistry.

 As with all healthcare professionals the public place a high level of expectation and trust in their dental nurse.
 So to work in this sector it is essential that you are able to demonstrate the core values embedded within the NHS Constitutional:

 You undertake a modular course, designed to run over one academic year.
-You study four modules, three of which are shared modules with student dental hygiene-therapists.
+You study five modules, four of which are shared modules with student dental hygiene-therapists.
 These modules introduce you to dentistry and provide you with the theory which underpins the clinical aspect of the course.
 Research methods and study skills are introduced in the first few weeks; this provides a sound basis to ensure maintenance of continuing professional development.
-The fourth module is exclusive to this course for you to learn and develop practical skills specific to your profession.
-Throughout the course you focus on dental health, communication and the prevention of dental disease.
-Public health and oral health promotion are fundamental to the role of a dental nurse.
+The fifth module is exclusive to this course for you to learn and develop practical skills specific to your profession.
+Throughout the course you focus on the preventive and restorative dentistry learning to support patients and dentists/dental care professionals throughout a range of common dental procedures.
+Effective communication and oral health promotion are fundamental to the role of a dental nurse.

 You focus on the practical aspects of dental nursing, providing chair-side assistance to support all members of the dental team.
 You develop knowledge of instruments: selecting and preparing a wide range of dental equipment relevant to clinical dental procedures.
 You grade X-rays to promote quality assurance throughout your clinical practice.

 You are introduced to your new clinical role in the ‘Phantom Heads Skills Laboratory’ prior to developing these skills within the clinical dental environment.